 Here are some examples of my work on the College of Media and Publishing’s online course which I started in September 2018 and successfully completed in October 2019.

 - This was the first copy I wrote for the course.
-On a favourite form of transport.
+It had to be on a favourite form of transport.

 6 REASONS TO TRAVEL BY TRAIN (and get your copywriting rolling!)

 And what it offers can also help your copywriting!

 Listen out for the quirky, inventive, downright normal.

 Trains let you sit back and enjoy the scenery.

 And you’ll always have something on your mind.

 On trains, you can stretch your legs and still be hurtling along.